USDA-SCINet/scinet-site/sn_collections/_guides/ssh-login.md

 After these steps, command line ssh works normally.
 You will only need to authenticate once for the day (or every 16 hours).

 ## Notes and Limitations

+### Key warnings when connecting to Ceres or Atlas

+When connecting to Ceres or Atlas via SSH, you may receive a warning about changed SSH keys if the host keys on Ceres or Atlas change (this sometimes happens during routine system maintenance).
+If you encounter this warning, you can either:
+* Delete the file `.ssh/known_hosts` in your home directory on your local machine; or
+* Remove local keys for specific systems by running `ssh-keygen -R HOSTNAME` where "HOSTNAME" is one of ceres.scinet.usda.gov, atlas-login.hpc.msstate.edu, atlas-login-1.hpc.msstate.edu, or atlas-login-2.hpc.msstate.edu.

+After removing the problematic keys, try connecting again via SSH.

+### Other notes

 - If you use multiple profiles in Chrome, step will open a new window in whichever profile was used last.
 If you end up in the wrong one just close it, do something in your work profile and rerun the ssh login command.
 - Windows users will find most tools other than the built-in windows ssh command line tools no longer work.